 These are all worthy goals.
 Now whatever it is you need from your author’s website, you will need to set this out at the beginning and define it clearly, as this will influence the direction your website takes.

 Personally, I built a kind of Swiss army knife author’s website here at robbwallace.co.uk, feel free to look around.
 I have a place to advertise and market my books; I have a place to blog and share my ideas and opinions about everything I am interested in; I have a place that links to all my social accounts and a place where any potential readers interested in me or my content can find my books and the ability to buy them easily.

-For me, the key reason to have a website is to have your own space online where you can sell your books (directly or indirectly) independent of any publisher, your own slice of online.
+For me, the key reason to have a website is to have your own space online where you can sell your books (directly or indirectly), showcase your latest book, your author bio, contact information and more.
+You are an indie author and you need to have an online presence independent of any publisher, your own slice of online.
 After all, you are building an empire, your building a brand, your building a platform, a place where readers interested in your work can easily access your content and buy your work.

 Before I go any further, I have two books for sale that will take this article to the next level (and your website) and help you build an author website way beyond what I can cover here.

 1: SEO A Layman’s Guide is a book about all aspects of search ranking, covering in-depth everything you need to rank your website in today’s ultra-competitive search rankings, i.e Google.
 There is no point in having an author website if no one can find it!
 My book will show you how to rank it.

 2: Smartphone Smart Marketing is a book about marketing, which shows you how to use your phone to create content, and every author website and author platform ( social media channels etc) needs content.